 The most dangerous roads in Trinity Beach

-2 crash black spots in Trinity Beach over the last 10 years, ranked by the number of people injured.
+2 crash black spots in Trinity Beach over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Trinity Beach ranks #512 statewide.

 “People injured” counts everyone hurt in these crashes, from minor injuries through to deaths.
 “Deaths” is the number of those people who died.